zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 2. Obtain the set of name server names from the delegation of the *Child Zone* from the parent using [Method2].

-3. For each name server names obtained in the previous step:
+3. For each name server name obtained in the previous step:
    1. Create an NS record with the *Child Zone* apex as owner name and the name server name as RDATA.
    2. Add the NS record to the Authority section of the DNS packet